Secure Check Fail Bootloader: How to Fix Safely

 The “Secure Check Fail: Bootloader” error looks serious, but in most cases it is recoverable.
 The key is identifying what triggered the verification failure and restoring the correct firmware.

-For Samsung devices, the safest approach is usually:
+For Samsung devices, the safest approach is:

 1. Verify your exact model number.